Causes and Risk Factors for Concussion

 Parents and caregivers also should make sure to assess all play structures and play areas for fall risks.
 Playgrounds should have wood chips or springy material beneath climbing structures to reduce the risk for concussion from a fall.

 Participation in any activity that can result in a blow or jolt to the head increases the risk for concussion.
-Children and adolescents who participate in sports such as boxing, football, hockey, baseball, golf, and soccer, or in recreational activities, such as bicycling, horseback riding, skiing, inline skating, and skateboarding are at increased risk.
+Children, adolescents, and adults who participate in sports such as boxing, football, hockey, baseball, golf, and soccer, or in recreational activities, such as bicycling, horseback riding, skiing, inline skating, and skateboarding are at increased risk.
 Protective head gear and helmets can reduce the risk for concussions.
 Some studies have shown that mouth guards also may reduce the risk and severity of concussions by absorbing some of the impact during a collision, but this remains controversial.